-- 12.2 Commanders and Supervisors may speak to members of the media about their own agency's ICAC-related activities per the terms of their agency's policy on such media relations.
-No individual affiliated with ICAC may speak on behalf of the national ICAC Program without the express written consent of OJJDP. - 12.3 Commanders shall inform their OJJDP Program Manager if approached by national media outlets about the national ICAC Program (as opposed to media seeking information about local activities) so that a coordinated national response can be prepared by OJJDP. - 12.4 Information provided by Task Forces to the media shall be consistent with ICAC's mission and background, as described in Section 2 of these Standards.
+12.2 Commanders and Supervisors may speak to members of the media about their own agency's ICAC-related activities per the terms of their agency's policy on such media relations.
+No individual affiliated with ICAC Program may speak on behalf of the national ICAC Program without the express written consent of OJJDP.

+12.3 Commanders shall inform their OJJDP Program Manager if approached by national media outlets about the national ICAC Program (as opposed to media seeking information from a particular Task Force about its local activities) so that a coordinated national response can be prepared by OJJDP.

+12.4 Information provided by Task Forces to the media shall be consistent with ICAC Program's mission and background, as described in Section 2 of these Standards.